 The facility meets the standard based on the Policy and Procedure 602.053 Prison Rape: Prevention, Detection and Response.
 The Department has an agency wide coordinator.
 98 percent plus of her work time is spent on PREA.
 She coordinates with the other 49 institutional PREA managers and seven private facilities.
 The PREA Coordinator reports to the Director of Institutions.
 The PREA Coordinator was very knowledgeable about the PREA requirements and is considered very effective in meeting the requirements of PREA.
 The institutional PREA Manager is the Assistant Warden for Programs.
-She reports to the Warden.
+He reports to the Warden.
 The institutional PREA Manager coordinates with all areas of the institution to achieve compliance with the standards.
+The organization chart was reviewed.
+Audit notices were in place in all inmate common areas of the institution.